Finding a healthy work-life balance as a freelancer is hard.

-Develop a Regular Routine
+Develop a Stable Routine

 Firstly, the entrepreneurial life is chaotic and messy and it helps to have a sense of familiarity throughout your working week to keep yourself grounded.

 After all, I find if my schedule is all over the place, my brain will be all over the place and I struggle to stay focused on each task at hand.

-Instead, it’s nice to know exactly when you’re working and exactly when you’re finishing for the day.
+Instead, it’s nice to know exactly when you’re working and when exactly you’re finishing for the day.
 This way, you can see the end is in sight and look forward to relaxing afterwards.